Numerical cognition

 Read more

-Numerical Cogniton Methods Directory
+Numerical Cognition Methods Directory

-The Numerical Cognition Methods Directory is a collecion of methods in numerical cognition and the peer evaluation of those methods.
+The Numerical Cognition Methods Directory is a collection of methods in numerical cognition and the peer evaluation of those methods.
 It helps to find and compare various methods for paradigms, stimulus creation, analyses, and so on.

 Read more